riverbed/Riverbed-Community-Toolkit/Aternity/Remediation/Readme.md

 # Windows Scripts Library

-In this repository part of the (Riverbed Community Toolkit)[https://github.com/riverbed/Riverbed-Community-Toolkit], you will find some scripts shared by the (Riverbed Community)[Riverbed Community] for Automation, Remediation and Device Healing for Windows.
+In this repository part of the [Riverbed Community Toolkit](https://github.com/riverbed/Riverbed-Community-Toolkit), you will find some scripts shared by the [Riverbed Community](Riverbed Community) for Automation, Remediation and Device Healing for Windows.

 Related links: